 The one downside to sewing, and specifically clothing construction, is that there’s a certain amount of waste that gets generated.
 After all, there’s only so much you can do with the whole rectangle of fabric and most pattern pieces are not rectangles.
 So you get little bits and pieces of scrap fabric and finding ways of using the scraps can be tricky.
 You could throw them out and lots of people do.
 But we’re pretty committed to avoiding waste around here – you know, that saving the planet thing.
 And, yes, there’s that cheap side of me thinking, “But I could make….”

-So I took a class this past weekend at one of our local fabric and quilting stores, New Moon Textiles, in Pasadena, taught by expert quilter Dorine Nieuwenhuijs, that showed me a really fun way to use even the smaller bits of fabric to create another fabric – and that’s without using more fabric as a base.
+So I took a class a number of years ago taught by expert quilter Dorine Nieuwenhuijs, that showed me a really fun way to use even the smaller bits of fabric to create another fabric – and that’s without using more fabric as a base.
 What she does is take the bits of fabric and sew them together to make all kinds of shapes, or just a new piece of fabric.
 Dorine even cut up some of the larger bits she’d made and sewed them together at different angles.

 There’s a real trick to the process, and you can read about it in the book 15 Minutes of Play, by Victoria Findlay Wolfe.
 And, yes, the class and the book are actually about quilting – which I have yet to try.
 But here’s the thing – you don’t have to make a quilt with your resulting fabric.
 You can make a dress or a top or a tablecloth or whatever.
 Some folks have made vests.
 I can’t quite imagine a whole closet filled with clothes made this way, so I guess somewhere along the line I am going to have to bite the bullet and learn how to quilt.
 Because I do have a lot of scraps that I’ve been saving for years and years.